Writers needing to repeat a word often prefer to use a synonym instead; inexperienced readers can fail to see how the synonym repeats the original.

 HOW A MEANING CAN BE REPEATED BY A SYNONYM

-Word meanings are often repeated in different parts of a text to help link it together (see 24.
+Word meanings are often repeated in different parts of a text, usually to help link it together (see 24.
 Good and Bad Repetition).
+This is not the same as putting similar-meaning words next to each other in order to explain or teach the meaning of one of them (see 77.
+Apposition).
 The repetition can be with the same word or with a different one of similar meaning – a synonym like lone for solitary, reply for response or propose for suggest.
 Pairs like this do not ordinarily mean exactly the same thing (see 16.
 Ways of Distinguishing Similar Words), but they do when placed near each other in a text.
-Note that repeating a meaning in order to link a text together is not the same as repeating a meaning with an immediately-following synonym in order to clarify it (see 77.
-Apposition).

 Writers more often use a different word to repeat a meaning than the same word as before.
 The probable reason is a belief that this is better writing style.
 It is a belief that has recently been encouraged by computer word processors offering to “highlight repeated words” (the computers are not always right – see 24.
 Good and Bad Repetition and 68.
 How Computers get Grammar Wrong – but they mostly are).
 It has led to some very commonly-expressed meanings having a very wide range of synonyms in English (for an example, see 115.
 Surveying Numerical Data).